 And then there’s the NEW anime called How Heavy Are The Dumbbells You Lift?

 A REAL personal trainer reacted to the anime and is even impressed by the accuracy and logic in the anime series when it comes to the education of gyms, exercise and taking care of your health.

 And so many more anime where you can learn something from the plot, characters, and even more.
 And this isn’t a “rare” occurrence in anime…. it’s a common theme.
 Even when it’s not obvious.

 4. You’ll start to realize the hate for anime isn’t justified

 The hate for a LOT of things isn’t justified in the world of entertainment.
 But anime happens to get the worst end of the stick when it comes to criticism and backlash.

 If you start to watch dozens and dozens of anime shows, you’ll see a lot of the hate isn’t grounded in reality.
 And it’s mostly based on misunderstandings and plain ignorance.

 But if you avoid anime altogether like it’s a disease, you’ll never know that for certain.
 So you’re obviously best off ignoring it 😉

 5. Your friends and family will think you’re a weirdo

-The fastest way to get your friends and family to think you’re strange, is to start watching anime.
-And have the balls to recommend your favorite anime to them.
+The fastest way to get your friends and family to think you’re strange is to start watching anime.
+And have the balls to recommend your favourite anime to them.